lucy9696/CypressTrial/README.md

 ## Step 4: Open the Cypress folder

-Open the folder on your editor, and make test cases under Integration --> Examples
+Open the folder on your editor, and make test cases under Integration --> Examples# e2e_tests